anayjoshi/anayjoshi.github.io/_posts/2015-07-12-revenge-of-the-paper.md

 ![Happy I](/img/paper-notebook-happy.png)

 Then I got all excited about Electronics.
-As always, I badly wanted to document my assimilated knowledge before it evaporated (*Fun Fact - I have a terribly small memory buffer*).
+I badly wanted to document my assimilated knowledge before it evaporated.
 Digital Notebooks were just not helping me out this time round.
 I had to laboriously create circuits using [tablets and styluses](http://www.wacom.com).
 Creating images on digital tablets is either very difficult, or I have particularly poor motor skills.
 I can make crappy stick figures on these tablets ... but making circuits is a one day exercise.
 Plus, because of my fundamental [dislike for rich text](blog/markdown) format, I had to use Markdown and render images - which meant that I had to keep toggling between text and the rendered page; interrupting my thought flow and frustrating me big time.
 This just didn't seem the *right* way to build a knowledge repository!
 Essentially, I looked like this

 ![Troubled I](/img/paper-notebook-question.png)